mihaiep/Test_Area/logs/1st_June_18.md

    thats been such an issue that tc39 is trying to think of some new type apis for it as realms come up.
- * also improving communication; vm was never intended to be a security mechanism, and its pretty apparent how many people get confused about it
+ * also improving communication; vm was never intended to be a security mechanism, and its pretty apparent how many people get confused about it.

-it’s that word "sandbox"
-maybe the language shoudl be changed or there should be qualifiers in the docs
+  * it’s that word "sandbox" maybe the language shoudl be changed or there should be qualifiers in the docs.